pranaybedekar/Web-Development-intern-BHARAT-INTERNS/README.md

 # Web-Development-intern-BHARAT-INTERNS
-All Tasks are Provided by bharat interns of web development contains in this Files.
+All Tasks Provided of bharat interns web development contains in this Files.